*

 • Light Blue – Add 3 cups chopped red or purple cabbage and follow the instructions below.
 For a brighter blue, let the eggs sit in the dye overnight.

 • Deep Red – Add skins from 6 red onions.
-Add in 2 cups of water and 3 Tbsp of white vinegar to the pot.
+Add 2 cups of water and 3 Tbsp of white vinegar to the pot.
 Bring the mixture to a boil and simmer for 15 minutes.
 Let the mixture cool to room temperature and strain the liquid into your jars.
 Add an egg and let soak until you are happy with the color.
 Remove with a slotted spoon and rinse with cool water.
 Let dry.

 • Green – Add spinach leaves to a saucepan and pour in 2 cups cold water and 4 Tbsp white vinegar.
 Bring it to a bowl and follow the steps listed above.